cobobc/milestone_3_cooking_app/README.md

 *   [Heroku](https://id.heroku.com/login) -  used to deploy app

-*   [EmailJS](https://www.emailjs.com/) - used in conjuction with JS to allow the website to send email to the user.
+*   [EmailJS](https://www.emailjs.com/) - used in conjuction with JS to allow the website to send email to the user upon registration.

 *   [StartBootstrap](https://startbootstrap.com/theme/clean-blog) - used this as the source code for the theme of the app.
 Includes JS for interactive nav bar use.